Gowk stane

 The name gowk stane (cuckoo stone or fool's stone) has been applied to certain standing stones and glacial erratics in Scotland, often found in prominent geographical situations.
 Other spelling variants, such as gowke, gouk, gouke, goilk, goik, gok, goke, gook are found.

 Etymology

 Gowk in Scots means a common cuckoo (Cuculus canorus), but also a stupid person or fool.
-The word derives from the Old Norse 'gaukr', a cuckoo.
-Other explanations and origins for the term are also found.
+The word, from Middle English goke, was borrowed from Old Norse gaukr 'cuckoo'.

-The word derives from Anglo-Saxon (Old English) 'gouk' and was replaced in the south and central England by the French loan word 'coucou' after the Norman Conquest.
+The word was replaced in south and central England by the French loan word coucou after the Norman Conquest.

 The cuckoo family gets its English and scientific names from the call of the bird.

-The Scottish Gaelic names for a Cuckoo are Coi, Cuach, Cuachag (poetical name) and Cuthag.
-The Welsh for cuckoo is cog.

 Cuckoo folklore

 Celtic mythology in particular is rich in references to cuckoos and the surviving folklore gives clues as to why some stones were given the gowk name.

 The term gowk is perhaps best known in the context of the old Gowk's Day, the Scottish April Fools' Day, originally held on April 13 when the cuckoo begins to call, and when children were sent on a gowk hunt, a harmless prank involving pointless errands.

 Gowk meant both cuckoo and fool; the latter were thought to be fairy-touched.
 The call of the cuckoo was believed to beckon the souls of the dead, and the cuckoo was thought to be able to travel back and forth between the worlds of the living and the dead.

 It was once commonly thought that the first appearance of a cuckoo also brought about a "gowk storm", a furious spring storm.

 Cuckoos were said to have the power of prophesy and could foretell a person's lifespan, the number of their children and when they would marry.

 It has also been suggested that the gowk or fool originated in the Dark Ages as a name for the Britons, given by the Saxon invaders, and carried some of the meaning of the Devil in the context of an arch foe, who is likened to the fool.

 In the Outer Hebrides a cuckoo's call heard when a person was hungry was bad luck, but the opposite was true if the person had recently eaten.